Phone-GWP-group

 For shipments containing multiple packages, it can be somewhat more complicated.

-Including the total number of packages in your shipment is crucial, providing reference points for everyone involved in the transport process and the recipient of your export.
+Including the total number of packages in your shipment is essential, providing reference points for everyone involved in the transport process and the recipient of your export.
 This practice also offers protection against potential loss or damage to the goods.

 Detailed description